 DNA evidence shall not be used against a person in a criminal case if the DNA was required to be destroyed and expunged or obtained after the deadline for destruction or expungement.

-Attorney Robbins assists clients with the DNA expungement process.
-For a free case evaluation contact Attorney Robbins at 303-355-5148 or 970-301-5541.
-Offices in Denver and Greeley, Colorado.
+Denver Criminal Attorney Monte Robbins assists clients with the DNA expungement process.
+For a free case evaluation contact Colorado Criminal Attorney Monte Robbins at 303-355-5148 or 970-301-5541.
+Offices in Denver, Greeley, and Fort Collins Colorado.